 - Water Quality Testing along Wolf Creek

-We maintain a wetland at the east end of our property and use it for educational purposes.
+We also maintain a wetland at the east end of our property and use it for educational purposes.

 Additionally, we provide a paper recycling bin in our parking lot for use by members, friends, and neighbors.

 Check the Fellowship calendar for this book group and for events in general.